CyrusMoreno/alpacas-r-socute/index.md

 ## Data Science And Beyond

 First of all, thank you for taking time to read my page.
 I love Data Science.
-As you may know, adult life are made of big decisions, most are yours to decide while the reminder are made by others.
+As you may know, adult life are made of big decisions, most are yours to decide while the reminder are made by others for you.

 Before I took [Google Data Analytics Course](https://www.coursera.org/professional-certificates/google-data-analytics), hearing something like "social media companies are making money out of users data" is something that doesn't make sense to me.
 I mean how can someone make money out of me liking meme pictures on the internet and searching for pc gaming related topics, right?
 Now, it all make sense to me.